zealleaf/wrap-terminal-themes/README.md

 # wrap-terminal-themes

-Recommend a few themes, based on the cursor is not uncomfortable to see
+Recommend a few themes, based on the cursor is not uncomfortable to see when using vim/neovim.
 https://github.com/warpdotdev/themes

 Seashells